Complaints Policy and Procedure

 The MS International Federation (MSIF) views complaints as an opportunity to learn and improve for the future, as well as a chance to put things right for the person (or organisation) that has made the complaint.

-This policy and procedure applies to MSIF and its work with the global MSIF movement (MSIF, its Member Organisations, its Supporting Organisations and its Corresponding Organisations) and is global in its application.
+This policy and procedure applies to MSIF and its work with the global MSIF movement (MSIF, its Member Organisations and network of non-members) and is global in its application.
 A complaint can be made by any supporter, organisation, community or individual with whom we work, or any member of the public, whether an individual, organisation or other entity, in the UK or anywhere else in the world.

 Definition of a Complaint

-A complaint is any expression of dissatisfaction, whether justified or not, about any aspect of MSIF and its work with the global MSIF movement.
+A complaint is any expression of dissatisfaction about any aspect of MSIF and its work with the global MSIF movement

 Where Complaints Come From